The0Show/VVVVVVwasm/README.md

 # VVVVVVwasm

-WASM version of VVVVVV, built with Emscripten.
+WASM version of VVVVVV Make&Play edition, built with Emscripten.

 ## How to Build